lambda-feedback/user-documentation/docs/teacher/guides/good-practice.md

 ## Use `\dfrac` for bigger fractions when needed.

 Use `$\dfrac{numerator}{denominator}$` for bigger fractions when you need to display them more clearly or emphasize them.
 For example, `$\dfrac{3}{4}$` will produce a bigger fraction than `$\frac{3}{4}$`.
+Alternatively, you can use `$\displaystyle$` at the start of an inline equation to render everything afterwards full-size (as in display maths mode), this is especially helpful for integrals.

 ## Use `\small` when smaller fonts or fractions are needed